 In a collage of contemporary aesthetics and traditional values, new and old, the exhibition tries to dismantle the main historical reasons why we function and communicate as we do in a family context.

 Which circumstances and events have shaped the generations before us – and how do they still form the roles we expect ourselves to

-such as generational trauma inflicted by the cruelties of the Nazi regime, or the oppressive structures of the Catholic church.
+By assembling those particular items, Käthe refers to the historical reasons for the discomfort that oftentimes haunts family histories, such as generational trauma inflicted by the cruelties of the Nazi regime, or the oppressive structures of the Catholic church.